thk2b/duck-check/readme.md

 - A primitive object, such as `null`, `undefined`, `NaN`
 - Any class constructor
 - An array litteral containing any valid schema (interpreted as a [typed array](typed-arays))
-- An array containing multiple valid schemas (interpreted as a [positional array](positional-arays))
+- An array litteral containing multiple valid schemas (interpreted as a [positional array](positional-arays))
-- An object with a key and any valid schema as a value
+- An object litteral with a key and any valid schema as a value
 - A function

 #### Main API